Silvestre15/Website/content/work/inequality.md

 </p>
 <p>&nbsp;</p>
 <p>
 The main issue is not only that the richest have gotten richer as time passed by, but also that the poorest have gotten poorer during that same period.
-The app below allows one to compare how the richest 10% proportion in total wealth have performed in comparison with the poorer bottom 50%.
+The app below allows one to compare how the richest 10% proportion in total wealth have performed in comparison with the poorer 50%.
 <iframe src="https://silvestred.shinyapps.io/inequality/" scrolling=no allowTransparency="true" class="iframe-inequality-app" style="width:100%"></iframe></p>

 Piketty points out to the fact that there is a considerable difference between wealth and income with the following phrase: